Travel health advice and vaccinations

 Obtaining health clearance

-- Please complete and return the Travel Health Questionnaire to Occupational Health.
+- Please complete and submit the Travel Health Form using the myCority link.
+To log in please use single sign on by clicking on the button “Login with SSO”, some users may not be auto enrolled in which case please register using the instructions contained in the myCority Guide.
 The form will be screened and you will receive your travel health clearance by email along with any recommended vaccines and malaria advice if applicable.
 The Principal Investigator/Fieldwork Leader will also be copied into the health clearance if applicable.
+Please note Health clearance is only withheld in exceptional circumstances.

 - You will be asked to book an appointment if you require any vaccines and/or malaria tablets, please wait for your travel health clearance e-mail before calling Occupational Health.